karras/openbao-plugins/auth/github/docs/readme.md

 using a different authentication method.

-~> Any valid GitHub access token with the `read:org` scope for any user belonging to the Vault-configured organization can be used for authentication.
+~> Any valid GitHub access token with the `read:org` scope for any user belonging to the OpenBao-configured organization can be used for authentication.
 If such a token is stolen from a third party service, and the attacker is able to make network calls to OpenBao, they will be able to log in as the user that generated the access token.